 Navy Master Chief Petty Officer Betty Moreno, who is pursuing a bachelor’s degree in criminal justice, said having that person who speaks the same language is critical when military commitments create challenging situations.

 “We are not like the civilian sector where we can say ‘No’ when ordered to move or execute a mission.
 We have to answer the call,” she said.
 “It can be extremely stressful if you don’t have someone who understands the challenges we face in our professional military careers.”

-For Kaur, she said having those support services and people who understand her background and experiences make it easier for her to be successful.
+Kaur said having those support services and people who understand her background and experiences make it easier for her to be successful.

-“There are moments when I am absolutely immersed in a course and schoolwork, but abruptly have military commitments and can no longer allot the time necessary to continue as planned,” she said.
+“There are moments when I am absolutely immersed in a course and school work, but abruptly have military commitments and can no longer allot the time necessary to continue as planned,” she said.
 “To have individuals who understand that I am still committed to my education but must temporarily prioritize my career is reassuring.”

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at https://www.benefits.va.gov/gibill.